dwdsuh/dayone_note/NMTbyJointlyAlignTranslate.md

 ### 1.2.
-The structural problem with the basic architecture
+The Structural Problem with the Basic Architecture

 - The basic architecture should compress all information in a input sentence into a fixed-length vector, regardless of the sentence length.
 - The inflexibility of a fixed-length vector has a harmful effect on the performance especially when the input sentence gets longer.